 How event insurance can help during the coronavirus

 - All-cause policies.
-Some policies cover any cause for cancellation unless a cause is specifically excluded.
+Some policies cover a variety of risks for cancellation unless a cause is specifically excluded.
 Many of these don’t exclude diseases or government quarantines.
+However, you may still need to prove your case to the insurance company or get a lawyer involved since the policy’s other language can disqualify coverage.

 - Communicable disease add-ons.
-Some insurance companies offer communicable disease coverage as an add-on.
+Some insurance companies offer communicable disease coverage as an add-on, ensuring coverage for those who bought it before the coronavirus epidemic happened.
 But you’re unlikely to get approved if you apply for this coverage today.

 - Key speakers canceling.
-For policies that don’t cover canceling for a disease, you might activate coverage if key speakers or entertainment cancel coming to your event.
+For policies that don’t cover canceling for a disease, you could try activating coverage if key speakers or entertainment cancel coming to your event.

 When might my canceled event not qualify for coverage?